Neighborhood appeal of Bowdoin College athletic complex renovation fails

 The renovation includes the construction of three artificial turf fields — one for baseball, one for softball and a multi-use field for soccer and other sports.
 There will be 21 LED light fixtures and stands at the baseball and softball fields.

-Attorney Juliet Browne of the Portland-based law firm Verrill, which represents Bowdoin, told the zoning board the project includes a detailed water runoff management plan and loudspeakers that direct noise toward the athletic fields and away from homes.
+Attorney Juliet Browne of the Portland-based law firm Verrill, which represents Bowdoin College, told the zoning board the project includes a detailed water runoff management plan and loudspeakers that direct noise toward the athletic fields and away from homes.
 No additional traffic is expected, she said.

 “Nobody wants unhappy neighbors,” Browne said.